-Caffeine was once considered a diuretic, which was believed to increase dehydration.
-However, we now know that while caffeine does cause some fluid loss, where it is consumed as a liquid there is generally a net gain in fluid, caffeine also has its benefits in sports nutrition and is no longer a banned substance.
+Caffeine is considered a diuretic, which was once negatively viewed by athletes to increase dehydration.
+However, we now understand while caffeine does cause some fluid loss, (where it is consumed as a liquid), there is generally a net gain in fluid.

 Roughly 1.07 mg of fluid is lost from the body